 It’s a bit like dropping into the live recording of a podcast, where you can actually raise your hand and ask a question or contribute to the conversation.

 The commentators, marketing and social media advisers who are talking about Clubhouse for accountants – seem to be doing so just for the sake of it.
-And they also quickly reach one of two obvious conclusions:
+And most of them also quickly reach one of two obvious conclusions:

 1 – It would be a waste of your time and a needless distraction as it won’t help you reach prospective clients or drive new business